-If you’re one of the few lucky enough to have a balcony in your apartment, condo or house, congratulations!
+If you’re one of the few lucky enough to have a balcony in your apartment, condo, or house, congratulations!
 You’ve managed to nail down one of the most sought-after spaces a home can offer.
 Unfortunately, as you might find to be true, this space can go unused—often, it just isn’t big enough to fit all the furniture you wish it could.
 But size shouldn’t deter you from creating a beautiful balcony that can be enjoyed 365 days a year.

 Ahead, we’ve rounded up a few of our favorite ways to maximize your precious balcony space.
 No matter if you’re working with 20 square feet or 100 square feet, the options are truly endless.
 All it takes is a little creativity and a lot of Instagram stalking to make your balcony feel like home.

 We totally get it: minimalism isn't for everyone.
 But sometimes the saying "less is more" just reigns true.
 In a tight space, too much décor can come off as clutter.
-Instead, try adding one focal point, like a lounger, and one or two finishing touches in coordinating colors.
+Instead, try adding one focal point, like a bench, and one or two finishing touches in coordinating colors.

 Hang a Swing